 The new standard was published on 10 January 2019 with a 12-month transition period.

 Note - Conforming with the British Standard is voluntary and not required by law

-Once you have completed your risk assessment, browse our range of kits.
+Once you have completed your risk assessment, browse our range of workplace first aid kits below.